HouseOfWar/PRsToText/README.md

 - Without authentication, you're limited to 60 requests per hour by GitHub's API
 - With authentication, the limit increases to 5,000 requests per hour
+- The tool automatically handles pagination to fetch any number of PRs (no limit!)
-- The tool fetches up to 100 PRs per request (GitHub API limitation)
+- Each page fetches up to 100 PRs (GitHub API limitation), but the tool will make multiple requests as needed
+- Verbose mode makes one additional API request per PR to fetch the complete diff
+- The tool includes small delays between requests to be respectful to the GitHub API